prideout/book-webgl/README.md

-# giza

-- Remove 'js' from ColorGraph since it's broken, and remove the stats stuff

-- Update the URL in chapter 1.
-Also we aren't using stats.

 # book

 Ch 1

+- Update the giza URL.
+Also we aren't using stats.

 - Canvas is NOT block-level like div...  it's "phrasing content" like span